theforeman/theforeman.org/_posts/2021-02-17-introduction-to-the-remote-execution-plugin.md

 The Foreman installer can be run repeatedly.
 As long as you haven’t done manual modifications to your installation, such as changing configuration files yourself, it will do no harm.
-You don’t have to repeat the same parameters, their values are stored from the previous run, therefore you can simply just add new params.
+You don’t have to repeat the same parameters, their values are stored from the previous run, therefore you can simply just add new parameters.
 The bare minimum to install or extend existing Foreman instance with the Remote Execution, run the following:

 ```